Mehvix/notes/hugo/content/docs/cogsci-c100/perception.md

 **A:** No.  Situations in which performance improves with additional hidden layers are very few.
 One hidden layer is sufficient most of the time.
 <---><!-- mathjax fix -->
 **Q:** Why are more hidden layers not necessarily better?<br>
-**A:** Increasing the number of hidden layers much more than the sufficient number will cause the network to overfit the training set.
-It will learn the training data, but it won’t be able to generalize to new unseen data
+**A:** Increasing the number of hidden layers much more than the sufficient number will cause the network to **overfit** the training set.
+It will learn the training data, but it won’t be able to generalize to new unseen data.
 {{< /columns >}}

+> Overfit Dataset:
-{{< figure  src="/docs/cogsci-c100/perception/fits.png" >}}
+>{{< figure  src="/docs/cogsci-c100/perception/fits.png" >}}

 # Top-down processing in object recognition

-- Limitations of models of object perception discussed above: assumes that perception is always objective and accurate, but in real life, that is often not the case...
+- Limitations of models of object perception discussed above: assumes, in theory, perception is _objective_ and _accurate_; in real life, that is often not the case...
     - What we perceive, the way we perceive, is not always what would be predicted by these models
     - Our **concepts, expectations, and beliefs** play a much bigger role in perception than we usually realize
 - Perception engages both top-down and bottom-up processing